 SAT Registration Dates

-When should You Register for the SAT?
+When Should You Register for the SAT?

 The SAT is a standardized test taken by students around the world.
 It is divided into three sections Critical Reading, Math and Writing.
-It is conducted at various locations around the world and offers different SAT registration dates.
-There are various ways to register for the Sat test.
+It is conducted at various locations around the world and offers different registration dates.
+There are various ways to register for the test.
 You can either register online or by mail depending on your location and the type of services offered in your locality.
 There are various characteristics to your registration depending upon the method of registration.
-For instance, if you register for the SAT test online, you will also receive an online SAT score card about three weeks after the test.
-Registrations by test takers made via mail only receive a hard copy of the score card about five weeks from the SAT test.
+For instance, if you register for the test online, you will also receive an online SAT score card about three weeks after the test.
+Registrations by test takers made via mail only receive a hard copy of the score card about five weeks from the test.

-Registration schedule on the website
+Registration Schedule on the Website

-Detailed testing schedules are uploaded on the official SAT website and give potential test takers information about upcoming test dates, registration deadlines, prices for registrations and late registrations, mode of registration and the last date for registration.
-When picking between SAT registration dates you should ensure that you have picked a convenient date and testing center so as to avoid unforeseen inconveniences.
+Detailed testing schedules are uploaded on the official website and give potential test takers information about upcoming test dates, registration deadlines, prices for registrations and late registrations, mode of registration and the last date for registration.
+When choosing between registration dates you should ensure that you have picked a convenient date and testing center so as to avoid unforeseen inconveniences.
 Some locations also conduct tests on Sundays for test takers who are not able to attend a test on a Saturday due to religious observances.
 Sunday testing is not conducted in Pakistan and India.
 Notices about exceptions and other rules and regulations about the test should be read whilst registration.
-You can also set a reminder for a particular test date from the online list of SAT registration dates.
+You can also set a reminder for a particular test date from the online list of registration dates.
 You will receive an e-mail reminder about registering for that test when the date draws nearer.

-Provisions and regulations
+Provisions and Regulations

 - Once you have competed your registration you should also go through the tips and tricks for studying the SAT subject matter and also about what you should expect on the test day.
-Information about the code of conduct and permissible items on the test room, including testing procedures and guidelines are also available on the official SAT website.
+Information about the code of conduct and permissible items on the test room, including testing procedures and guidelines are also available on the official website.